mqorg-odowdaibm/mq01-src-old3/README.md

 Show progress in `tkn` command line tool?

+Note: The first run of the pipeline may take some time to run becuase it have to build all the images...

 ## Try out service using API tool

 Now that the `mq01` queue manager is running the BookingService, we can test it.